groue/GRMustache/Guides/section_tag_helpers.md

 The `render` method returns the *rendering of the inner content* of the section, just as if the helper was not here. `{{tags}}` are, this time, interpolated in the current context.
 This allows helper to perform "double-pass" rendering, by performing a first "classical" Mustache rendering followed by some post-processing.

-The `renderTemplateString:error:` returns the *rendering of an alternate content*.
+The `renderString:error:` returns the *rendering of an alternate content*.
 The eventual `{{tags}}` in the alternate content are, again, interpolated.
 Should you provide a template string with a syntax error, or that loads a missing template partial, the method would return nil, and sets its error argument.

 Let's see a few examples.